Timișoara: Middle Ages

-1552–1716: Ottoman rule
+Ottoman rule (1552–1716)

 The fall of Belgrade in 1521 and the defeat at Mohács in 1526 caused the division of the Hungarian Kingdom in three parts, and Banat became the object of contention between the Habsburg Kingdom of Hungary and Ottomans.
 After a failed siege in 1551, the Turks regrouped and returned with a new strategy.
-On 22 April 1552, a 160,000-strong army led by Kara Ahmed Pasha conquered the city and transformed it into a capital city in the region (Eyalet of Temeşvar).
+On 22 April 1552, a 160,000-strong army led by Kara Ahmed Pasha conquered the city and transformed it into a capital city in the region (Eyalet of Temeşvar), which included most of Banat.
 The local military commander, István Losonczy, and other Christians were massacred on 27 July 1552 while escaping the city through the Azapilor Gate.
 After the death of John Zápolya, Habsburgs tried to obtain Transylvania and Banat, including Timișoara, with mixed results; Transylvania even entered into dual vassalage for a time.

 Timișoara remained under the Ottoman rule for 164 years, controlled directly by the Sultan and enjoying a special status, similar to other cities in the region, such as Budapest and Belgrade.
-During this period, Timișoara was home to a large Islamic community and produced famous historical figures, such as Osman Ağa of Temeşvar.
+During this period, Timișoara was transformed into an Ottoman fortification, with mosques, minarets, Quran schools, Turkish baths, and bazaars being built.
+Timișoara became home to a large Islamic community and was predominantly populated by Muslims.

+The Ottoman period of Timișoara produced famous historical figures, such as Osman Ağa of Temeşvar and Ali of Temeşvar.

 Except for a period in the late 16th century, the city did not suffer sieges until the end of the 17th century.
-In 1594, Gregory Palotić, Ban of Lugos and Karánsebes, started an anti-Ottoman uprising in Banat, having its starting point in Nagybecskerek.
+In 1594, Gregory Palotić, Ban of Lugos and Karánsebes, started an anti-Ottoman uprising in Banat, with its starting point in Nagybecskerek.
 Following a strong Transylvanian offensive led by György Borbély, the Christian army conquered several towns, but Timișoara remained untouched.
 Another attempt to retake the city took place in 1596, when an army of Sigismund Báthory began the siege of the city.
 After 40 days of futile efforts, the besiegers drew back.